 There should be a mechanism for applying controlled changes.
 This change management process should enable the secure introduction of new:

-- Business initiatives (eq. new business models, international expansion, mergers and acquisitions)
+- Business initiatives (e.g. new business models, international expansion, mergers and acquisitions)

 - Business processes

-- Web applications
+- Web applications, and

-- IT infrastructure.
+- IT infrastructure

 The change management process should include making changes in a secure manner to: